Gana146/circuit-breaker/README.md

 ## Deployment

 This application can be deployed to CloudHub or on-premises Mule runtime.
-When publishing to Anypoint Exchange, it can be consumed by other applications as a dependency.
+When publishing to Anypoint Exchange, it can be consumed by other applications as a dependency."# Trigger workflow"